-Send an Abort : When this bit is set to a one the transmit state-machine will send an abort character (0xfe) provided a transmission is currently in progress.
+Send an Abort (write only): When this bit is set to a one the transmit state-machine will send an abort character (0xfe) provided a transmission is currently in progress.
 When this bit is a zero normal operation will continue.

-Receive End Address : This field represents the address that the last received data word is stored in.
+Receive End Address (read only): This field represents the address in which the last received data word from the last message-frame is stored.
 Note that this is a 16-bit address, bit 0 indicates which half of the appropriate long-word the last 16-bit word was stored (0 -> lower half, 1 -> upper half).

-Abort Detected : When an abort character is detected by the receiver, this status bit will be latched and can be cleared by writing a one back in this bit position.
+Abort Detected: When an abort character is detected by the receiver, this status bit will be latched and can be cleared by writing a one back in this bit position.
+When this bit is a zero, no abort has been detected since the latch was last cleared.